Term::ReadLine::Gnu Functions

 The equivalent of the Korn shell operate-and-get-next-history-line

-editing command and the Bash operate-and-get-next
+editing command and the Bash operate-and-get-next.

-This command is bound to \C-o
+This command is bound to \C-o by default for the compatibility with

-the Bash and Term::ReadLine::Perl
+the Bash and Term::ReadLine::Perl.

 display-readline-version

-and the one of the GNU
+Term::ReadLine::Gnu and the one of the GNU

 Readline Library.